Volta Trucks: History

 Volta Trucks announced the appointment of Claes Nilsson to its board of directors in early January 2023.
 Claes Nilsson has previously worked for AB Volvo, where he held the position of President of Volvo Trucks and member of its Executive Board.
-Prior to this, he was responsible for Volvo Trucks regions in Europe, South America, Asia, and Africa.

 The company also confirmed customer production orders for the first 300 manufacturing slots of its full-electric Volta Zero, with an associated revenue of more than €85 million.

-In February 2023 Volta Trucks confirmed the location of a further two service and maintenance hubs in Duisburg, Germany, and Madrid in Spain.
-The German Volta Trucks Hub covers 3,000m² and incorporates eight service and maintenance bays and twelve external truck parking spaces along with a showroom, office space, conference rooms and the Volta Trucks Academy.
-In Spain, the hub covers an area of around 2,500m² and will house eight truck parking spaces, four workshop bays providing maintenance and servicing along with a showroom, administration offices, a customer call centre, and the Volta Trucks Academy.
+Volta trucks filed for bankruptcy in Sweden 17 of October 2023, but was almost immediately bought out of administration by Luxor Capital Partners, a hedge fund that had been one of its main financers.
+The UK site was closed and 600 staff lost their jobs.
+The business is expected to continue as a going concern once a new battery supply is agreed.